matthugh1/MHOKR/docs/audit/OKR_MINI_SPRINT_3_1_PR_BODY.md

 - Small, surgical changes to existing components
 - No logic changes beyond adding scope parameter to existing API call
 - Backward compatible (backend filters automatically)
+- Feature flag migration is backward compatible
 - No new dependencies or routes

 ### Rollback Plan

-1. Revert commit `f927eff` and `59b8ab9`
+1. Revert commits `f927eff` and `59b8ab9` (and any subsequent commits)
-2. Or manually revert changes in the three modified files
+2. Or manually revert changes in the modified files
 3. No database migrations required

 ### Testing